Contio: Function in Roman politics

-The practice of holding contiones is said to have started under the Roman Monarchy, where the king (rex) was the only one who could summon a contio as well as the sole person who had the right to speak at this assembly.
+The practice of holding contiones is said to have started under the Roman monarchy, where the king (rex) was the only one who could summon a contio as well as the sole person who had the right to speak at this assembly.
 Therefore the contio is assumed to have originated earlier than the other public assemblies in Ancient Rome, since voting assemblies did not yet exist under the monarchy.

 The procedure and the function of contiones changed in the Republic and Empire.
 Every magistrate, as well as tribunes of the people, got the right to call a contio and address the crowd, or invite others to give a speech on a topic of the convener's choice.
 In theory, a contio could be held anytime, on any day.
-However, contiones were usually held on two specific occasions: right after a senate meeting and when a new legislative bill (rogatio) had been proposed.
+However, contiones were usually held on two specific occasions: after a senate meeting and when a new legislative bill (rogatio) had been proposed.